brandonchinn178/xreferee/README.md

 It's often useful to link two different locations in a codebase, and it might not always be possible to enforce it by importing a common source of truth.
 Some examples:
 * Keeping two constants in sync across files in two different languages
 * Linking an implementation to markdown files or comments documenting the design
+* Referencing an invariant documented on a field definition at the call-site

+See GHC's wiki on how they've found cross references helpful: https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/coding-style#2-using-notes.

 You can use this tool in CI or pre-commit hooks to validate that cross references across a repository are valid.
 For example: